A buyers agent's opinion:

-A buyers agent's opinion: Should I Buy a House Now?
-Is It the Right Time to Buy?
+Should I Buy a House Now?
+Is NOW the Right Time to Buy or

-Should I buy now?
-Should I wait for rates to drop further?
+should I wait for rates to drop further?

 It’s an age-old question I hear time and time again: Should I buy now or wait for rates to drop further?